codeigniter4/CodeIgniter4/user_guide_src/source/general/common_functions.rst

 .. php:function:: route_to($method[, ...$params])

-    :param   string  $method: The named route alias, or name of the controller/method to match.
+    :param   string       $method: Route name or Controller::method
-    :param   int|string   $params: One or more parameters to be passed to be matched in the route.
+    :param   int|string   ...$params: One or more parameters to be passed to the route.
 The last parameter allows you to set the locale.
+    :returns: a route (URI path)
+    :rtype: string

     .. note:: This function requires the controller/method to have a route defined in **app/Config/routes.php**.